dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

   }

 This describes a restraint to the known cell with reasonably strong ties, given by fairly low ``sigma`` values.

-Once we have this set up, we can run refinement like this:
+The detector distance is defined as the distance along the most direct line to the sample, so it is also affected by "tilt" and "twist" orientation angles.
+These are rather poorly-defined by the positions of diffraction spots, so while we want the detector distance to refine, we choose to constraint the orientation (rotational) parameters for the detector.

 .. code-block:: bash

-   dials.refine bravais_setting_2.expt reindexed.refl restraint.phil scan_varying=False
+  dials.refine bravais_setting_2.expt reindexed.refl restraint.phil\
+    detector.fix=orientation scan_varying=False

 We added ``scan_varying=False`` to ensure that only "scan static" refinement is performed, otherwise we get one round of scan static refinement followed by a